ZoomyCat/lucid/git/README.md

 This is how our git workflow is currently.
 Everything that needs to be a branch is a branch and things that do not need to be a branch are not.
 A general overview is available as follows, later on we will touch with more detail the design descisions and why things are done the way they are done.
 Things could also change if the design is decided to be improved upon.

+-- undecided --
+We may want to create a template branch that has template files to be used and then modified within git our git structure.

 master
 =====